faiyazahmad07/xss_vibes/README.md

 -t: No of threads[Increase the threads if you want more speed] (Max: 10)
 -u: Single URL to scan.
 -H: Custom Headers.(PLease use , within "" to add multiple headers)
+--crawl: Crawl the links first and then find xss

 Using  multiple  headers:
 python3 main.py -f urls.txt -H "Cookies:test=123;id=asdasd, User-Agent: Mozilla/Firefox" -t 7 -o result.txt